Norky101/RESTAURANT-REVIEW-INTERACTIVE-DATA-MAP/README.md

 **What makes my project stand out?**

-Practical solution to a common problem.
+A practical solution to a common problem.

 **What technologies did I use?**